anomalylabs/physical_product_handler-extension/README.md

-# Standard Product Handler Extension
+# Physical Product Handler Extension

-The standard product handler for the Catalog module.
+The physical product handler for the Catalog module.